pnp/powershell/documentation/Remove-PnPWeb.md

 Get-PnPSubWeb | Remove-PnPWeb -Force
 ```

-Remove all subwebs and do not ask for confirmation
+Removes all subsites while not asking for confirmation to do so

 ## PARAMETERS